Does Fish Oil Lower Cholesterol?

 Bottom line: Should You Take Fish Oil to Lower Your Cholesterol?

 Probably not.
-If you have high cholesterol numbers, there is good evidence to show that taking fish oil won’t help you regain cholesterol balance.
-In fact, it could place you at higher risk of developing even higher LDL levels.
+If you have high cholesterol numbers, there is good evidence to show that taking fish oil won’t help you regain your cholesterol balance.
+In fact, it could place you at a higher risk of developing even higher LDL levels.
+Coupled with the information we now have about fish oil capsules and their rancidity, we can look for a better option.

 How To Lower Cholesterol